ThanachotD/concert_backend/README.md

 **Prerequisites**

 - Docker and Docker Compose: https://docs.docker.com/get-docker/
-- A basic understanding of FastAPI, MongoDB, and Docker concepts.
+- A basic understanding of Nest, Postgresql, and Docker concepts.

 **Installation**